 \paragraph{Text encoder $e_t$} takes in the multiple mentions from a parsed multi-sentence image description $S$ produced by an NLP parser \cite{spacy} and outputs a $d$-dimensional embedding for each word in the parsed mentions.
 Note that the parser does not only extract nouns but also pronouns as mentions.

 \paragraph{Mouse trace encoder $e_m$} takes in the mouse traces for each mention parsed above after it is preprocessed into a 5D vector of coordinates and area, $(x_\text{min}, x_\text{max}, y_\text{min}, y_\text{max}, \text{area})$ \cite{meng2021connecting} and outputs a $d_m$-dimensional embedding.
-In \cite{changpinyo2021telling, pont2020connecting}, mouse trace embeddings have been exploited for image retrieval and captioning, however, we use them to resolve coreferences.
-In this case, we augment each mention embedding extracted from $e_t$ with the mouse trace encoding and apply additional nonlinear transformations (Text-Trace Encoder in \cref{fig:method-fig}) before they are fed into the cross-attention module.
+In \cite{changpinyo2021telling, pont2020connecting}, mouse trace embeddings have been exploited for image retrieval, however, we use them to resolve coreferences.
+We concatenate each mention embedding extracted from $e_t$ with the mouse trace encoding $e_m$, denoted as $e_{tm}$ and apply additional nonlinear transformations (Joint encoder in \cref{fig:method-fig}) before feeding into the cross-attention module.

-\paragraph{Cross-attention module $a$} takes in the text embeddings for all the words in each mention ($\{e_t(w)\}\; \forall\; w \in m $) and returns a $d$-dimensional vector for each $m$ by taking a weighted average of them based on their correlations with the image regions.
+\paragraph{Cross-attention module $a$} takes in the joint text-trace embeddings for all the words in each mention and returns a $d$-dimensional vector for each $m$ by taking a weighted average of them based on their correlations with the image regions.
 Concretely, in this module, we first compute the correlation between each word $w$ (or joint word-mouse trace) and all regions, take the highest correlation over the regions through an auxiliary function $\bar{a}$:

 where $\cdot$ is dot product.
 The transformation can be interpreted as probability of word $w$ being present in image $I$.
 Then we compute a weighted average of the word embeddings for each mention $m$: